 - “Driver waiting” and “futile trip” charges will be charged if the driver arrives on your premises and suffers a delay in picking up the empty containers or is unable to do so.

 - “Container damage and container cleaning” charges.
 It is the responsibility of the client to ensure that the container is not damaged while on your property.
 The costs to repair any damage that occurs will be recovered from the client.
 It is also the client’s responsibility to ensure that the container is returned in a clean state.
 Please take the time to sweep any debris or dust from the inside of the container prior to returning it.
-Excessively dirty containers are often rejected from the container depot, with additional charges being levied.
+Dirty containers are often rejected from the container depot, with additional charges being levied.